 4. Of course, you’re completely free of not caring about lyrics.

-In case you enjoy japanese music but you’re too lazy to search lyrics everytime or, very simply, you don’t care about it, it’s completely fine anyway.
-Sure, Of course you may miss something like the poetry in a song or the message that a particular artist wants to convey, but it’s not a huge issue as it seems.
-I’m like this too most of the times, and I can tell there are many people doing the same.
+In case you enjoy Japanese music but you’re too lazy to search lyrics every time or, very simply, you don’t care about it, it’s completely fine.
+Of course you may miss something like the poetry in a song, or the message that a particular artist wants to convey, but it’s not a huge issue as it seems.
+I can’t understand a single word of what Japanese singers say, but I still enjoy it a lot nonetheless, and I can tell you for sure there are many people doing the same thing.

-There are several ways to interpret the voice and lyrics in music, and everyone is free to do it in the most personal way: You may like the way the lyrics sound or are spelled, you can give them your own personal meaning, or even consider the voice as an instrument hitting notes.
-Let’s take capsule’s last album CAPS LOCK, for example: Yasutaka Nakata recorded the vocals from Toshiko, the singer, by making her pronounce simple words with no singing at all.
-He then put together all the recorded words and gave them melody, creating a collage that resulted in a human/artifical singing voice.
-The words he put together have no logic, so the lyrics have no sense at all and are voluntarily incomprehensible: The voice itself becomes an instrument, giving priority to the musicality of the pronounced words and not to the literal meaning (that doesn’t exist in this case).
+There are several ways to enjoy vocals and lyrics in music, and everyone is free to do it in the most personal way: you may like the way certain lyrics sound or are singed, you can give them your own personal meaning, or even consider the voice as an instrument hitting notes.
+Let’s take CAPSULE’s ambient-inspired album CAPS LOCK, for example: Yasutaka Nakata recorded Toshiko’s vocals by making her pronounce simple words with no melody at all, and then merged them all and gave them melody through a vocoder, creating a collage that resulted in a human/artificial singing voice; he pretty much used the voice itself as an instrument, giving priority to the musicality of the pronounced words and not to the literal meaning (that doesn’t exist in this case).